Sorry, this entry is only available in Español.

 The small city I call home lies on the Nile Delta.
 It’s a very peaceful place, where the wind’s moaning can be heard, and hence, everyone treasures silence.
 Most of its residents are either farmers or work at the local cotton ginneries.
 The city, which is the capital of a province that includes several villages and is known for having been politically significant in the past, houses some schools and governmental buildings, and its edges peter out into bucolic countryside, where the warbling of birds and the crowing of cock fuses with the bray of ass and the grunts of camels, as well as with the yelling of the vendors on its streets.
 The locals are good-faithed people who take life as it comes and don’t fret over anything.
 Their leave-for-tomorrow-what-cannot-be-done-today general attitude slows life down.
 Even the conversations they so effortlessly hold expand until it almost seems like they won’t ever cease.
 Their carefree ways are certainly enviable.
 There is never a problem that is deemed too knotty to be solved.

-Everyone is back from work ...Read more
+Everyone is back from ...Read more

 On Top of the Museum